rtbo/rkz/ReadMe.txt

 EXAMPLES:
     rkz --list-gas
         Print a list of all gases referenced in RKZ rkz -g N2 -p 200 -t 20
-            Z-factor of Nitrogen at 200bar and 20°C rkz -g 78%N2+21%O2+Ar -p 200 -t 50
+        Z-factor of Nitrogen at 200bar and 20°C rkz -g 78%N2+21%O2+Ar -p 200 -t 50 -e PR
-            Z-factor of air at 200bar and 50°C rkz -g H2 -p 0:1000:10 -t -40:80 -r stdatm
-            Z-factor CSV table of Hydrogen from 0 to 1000barG and -40 to +80°C
+        Z-factor of air at 200bar and 50°C with Peng-Robinson equation of state rkz -g H2 -p 0:1000:10 -t -40:80 -r stdatm Z-factor CSV table of Hydrogen from 0 to 1000barG and -40 to +80°C